All Episodes

 There are a lot of stories out there of 18-year-old women who have babies and it ends up wrecking and destroying their lives.

-I should be a statistic, is what I've been told.
+I should be a statistic is what I've been told.

 Yes.

-You you accepted whatever happened.
+You accepted whatever happened.

-You you obviously accepted the responsibility.
+You obviously accepted the responsibility.

 And listen, I appreciate you saying that.